D1nDo/Red_Pitaya_Data_Acquisition/README.md

 # Red Pitaya Data Acquisition for STEMlab 125-14

-This repository provides all necessary files to use the **Red Pitaya STEMlab 125-14** board with OS 2.04 as a data acquisition system via its two ADC channels.
+This repository provides all necessary files to use the **Red Pitaya STEMlab 125-14** board with Linux (tested on OS 2.04) as a data acquisition system via its two ADC channels.

 The system supports two acquisition rates: **500 KSa/s** (high-speed) and **1 KSa/s** (low-speed).